gouthr/interview/src/studyMaterial/SystemDesign.md

 Netflix design:
 ===============

+To see why let’s look at some impressive Netflix statistics for 2017.

+Netflix has more than 110 million subscribers.
+Netflix operates in more than 200 countries.
+Netflix has nearly $3 billion in revenue per quarter.
+Netflix adds more than 5 million new subscribers per quarter.
+Netflix plays more than 1 billion hours of video each week.
+As a comparison, YouTube streams 1 billion hours of video every day while Facebook streams 110 million hours of video every day.
+Netflix played 250 million hours of video on a single day in 2017.
+Netflix accounts for over 37% of peak internet traffic in the United States.
+Netflix plans to spend $7 billion on new content in 2018.

 Finally: Here’s What Happens When You Press Play
 It’s been a long road getting here.
 We’ve learned a lot.
 Here’s what we’ve learned so far: